harpoonlobotomy/choose-your-own/choose-your-own_workdoc.md

 Right now, going to work on inventory.
 Probably the trickiest one tbh.

 Note: Going to have an issue later because datablocks runs game, set_up, which will clash later.
 Need to keep that in mind and just replace the game/setup elements of datablocks with placeholders once I get to that point.

+9.44pm, 15/12/25
+All three infoboxes working properly now.
+Code could use a cleanup but those elements are working.

+Next up, need to get the actual 'gameplay' in the text box.
+Not sure how to do that yet given it likely means having to rejig every print section, but maybe I can route it via slowWriting and slowLines. idk.